 Medicaid-certified nursing facilities are required to comply with Preadmission and Resident Review.
-PASRR is a federally mandated review process, requiring all people seeking Medicaid-certified nursing facilities admissions are screened for mental illness or intellectual and developmental disability regardless of funding source or age.
+PASRR is a federally mandated review process, requiring all people seeking Medicaid-certified nursing facilities admissions to be screened for mental illness or intellectual and developmental disability regardless of funding source or age.

-In addition, people deemed to be PASRR eligible for IDD by a PASRR Evaluation are eligible for habilitative services that Medicaid-certified nursing facilities are required to provide.
+In addition, people deemed to be PASRR eligible for an intellectual and developmental disability (IDD) by a PASRR Evaluation are eligible for habilitative services that Medicaid-certified nursing facilities are required to provide.
 Nursing Facility PASRR Specialized Services for people with IDD include but are not limited to: durable medical equipment; habilitative therapies; and assessments.
-To learn more, see the Texas Administrative Code, Title 40, Part 1, Chapter 19, Subchapter BB.
+To learn more, see the Texas Administrative Code, Title 26, Part 1, Chapter 554, Subchapter BB.

 The PASRR forms page provides forms and information for the initial PASRR process.